Bored66/meta-buff/README.md

 // More of the same...

 ```
 Based just on given definitions we should be able to infer all information needed to create infrastructure source code (datagram parsing, dispatching, serialization/diserialization, create basic device emulation facility as well as be able to check protocol consistency/coherence).
+Please, note all the code generation is done by compiler at compile time (unlike RPPS).

 ### WARNING:
 This projects involves heavy use of meta-programming (templates and const expressions) and requires C++14 capable compiler.